nismod/infra-risk-vis/README.md

 ## Run

-Running the application currently requires two (local) server processes: the tileserver and the app itself.
+Running the application currently requires three (local) server processes: the vector and raster tileservers, and the app itself.

 ### Run the vector tileserver

 Run the tileserver directly (from the root of the project):

-    npm run tileserver
+    npm run vector

 Open a browser to view the tileserver: